hhovhann/document-comment-service/README.md

 - Use the json file and import in postman to test the endpoints [document-commenting.postman_collection.json](postman/document-commenting.postman_collection.json)

 ### Nice to Have
-- Tests (load/stress, penetration, unit, integration)
+- Tests (load/stress, penetration, integration)
 - Containerize support (for backend service and the database)
 - Add Liquibase support
 - Non Functional Requirements support